JCPenney: 1980s

-1990s
+Acquisitions and international expansion: 1990s

-The company headquarters in Plano, Texas broke ground in 1990 and was completed in 1992.
-When Sears closed its catalog business in 1993, J. C. Penney became the largest catalog retailer in the United States.
-In 1996, the company expanded its drug store business with the acquisition of Fay's Drug and Kerr Drug.
-These acquisitions momentum climaxed with the acquisition of the Eckerd chain in November.
+Construction on the new company headquarters in Plano, Texas, broke ground in 1990 and was completed in 1992.
+When Sears closed its catalog business in 1993, JCPenney became the largest catalog retailer in the United States.
+In 1995 the chain expanded to Chile with a store in the capital, Santiago.
+In 1995, the drug store business was expanded with the acquisition of Kerr Drug and again in 1996 with the purchase of Fay's Drug.
+Then in November 1996 they acquired the Eckerd chain.
 Fay's, Kerr, and Eckerd merged into J. C. Penney's drug store subsidiary Thrift Drug.
 Fay's, most Kerr, and Thrift drug stores were re-branded Eckerd in 1997.
 (Kerr Drug stores in The Carolinas remained branded as such because they were part of a group of stores that were divested because of trade competition issues raised during the merger.)

 On December 9, 1998, The New York Times reported JCPenney would acquire controlling interest of Lojas Renner for a little over $33 million, which increased the company's maneuvering ability with their already existing units in Chile, Mexico and Puerto Rico.
-In 1998, JCPenney launched its Internet store.
+In 1998, JCPenney launched its online store.

 Between 1995 and 1998, JCPenney entered Indonesia under partnership with Lippo Group (under their Multipolar investment arm) with the branding JCPenney Collections, also used by multiple international JCPenney branches across Asia during the decade.
 This type of JCPenney store only featured fashion for men, women and kids.
 During its tenure, JCPenney opened two flagship stores: in 1995 on the upper ground level of Lippo Supermal (now Supermal Karawaci), and in 1996 on the upper ground and first level of Mal Taman Anggrek.
-Aside from the two, JCPenney also opened smaller stores under the JCPenney Collections name in a few malls such as Plaza Blok M. All stores of JCPenney Collections in Indonesia started planning to close down due to 1997 Asian financial crisis – with the JCPenney Collections store in Taman Anggrek closed in December 1997, and the May 1998 riots – with the Lippo Supermal store looted by mass and also exiting the mall that same month (having to close down for a period of time due to damage caused by arson in other sections of the mall).
-Currently, the previous stores are occupied by H&M at Supermal Karawaci and Matahari Department Store at Mal Taman Anggrek respectively.
+Aside from the two, JCPenney also opened smaller stores under the JCPenney Collections name in a few malls such as Plaza Blok M and Plaza Senayan.
+All stores of JCPenney Collections in Indonesia started planning to close down due to 1997 Asian financial crisis – with the JCPenney Collections store in Taman Anggrek closed in December 1997, and the May 1998 riots – with the Lippo Supermal store looted by mass and exiting the mall that same month (having to close down for a period of time due to damage caused by arson in other sections of the mall).
+Currently, the previous stores are occupied by H&M, Uniqlo, and Sogo at Supermal Karawaci and Matahari Department Store at Mal Taman Anggrek respectively.

+JCPenney left Chile in 1999, after five years in the country it closed down its home store and sold its main store in Santiago to Almacenes Paris.
+The stores were closed due to low profitability and high expenses.